calroth/watch-kit-pro/README.md

 Watch Kit Pro <img src="Wearable/src/template/res/mipmap-xhdpi/ic_launcher.png" height="48" width="48" alt="Watch Kit Pro icon" />
 =============

-Custom-design your own watch faces.
-Thousands of combinations.
-Free forever.
+Craft your own watch faces ⌚ Thousands of combinations ✨ Free forever 💖

 Introduction
 ------------

 Watch Kit Pro is a custom watch face design kit for Wear OS.
-It allows you to customise your own watch faces for Wear OS smartwatches.
+It allows you to craft your own watch faces for Wear OS smartwatches.
 You can tweak the watch hands, ticks and background.
 There are thousands of combinations for you to explore.